BikramMondal5/Edubyte/README.md

 - **Gemini 2.0 Flash:** A lightweight, fast-response LLM developed by Google.⚡

-- **Edubyte:** A friendly chatAssistant for instant answer to your daily queries. 🚀
+- **Articuno.AI:** A friendly chatAssistant for instant answer to your daily queries. 🚀

 - **Spoiler Alert:** More interactive AI models are coming soon! ☢️